-Is there a difference between an ISO and a MSP?
+Is there a difference between an ISO and an MSP?

-In most instances, an ISO and a MSP (member service provider) is the same thing.
-More often than not, the distinction between an ISO and a MSP is merely which term is preferred by a particular credit card company.
+In most instances, an ISO and an MSP (member service provider) are the same things.
+More often than not, the distinction between an ISO and an MSP is mere which term is preferred by a particular credit card company.
 For example, MasterCard prefers the term MSP.

 Can ISOs handle account transactions in the role of a bank?